Ronald Lauder: Civic and philanthropic activities

 Lauder has been involved with organizations, such as the Conference of Presidents of Major American Jewish Organizations, the Jewish National Fund, the World Jewish Congress, the American Jewish Joint Distribution Committee, the Anti-Defamation League, the Jewish Theological Seminary, Rabbinical College of America, Brandeis University, and the Abraham Fund.
-With his brother he founded the Lauder Institute at Wharton School.
-Lauder has also served as a finance chairman of the New York Republican State Committee.
+With his brother, he founded the Lauder Institute at the Wharton School.
+Lauder has also served as the finance chairman of the New York Republican State Committee.

-In 2003, Lauder founded and became a president of Lauder Business School in Vienna, Austria.
+In 2003, Lauder founded and became the president of Lauder Business School in Vienna, Austria.

 Lauder led a movement to introduce term limits in the New York City Council, which were subsequently imposed on most NYC elected officials, including the Mayor and City Council, after a citywide referendum in 1993.
 In 1996, voters turned down a council proposal to extend term limits.
 Lauder spent $4 million on the two referendums.
-He has been involved in environmental conservation efforts in eastern Long Island and has served on the board of directors of the conservation organization Group for the East End since 2002.